datenteiler/ReadMsgFile/README.md

 ![screenshot_20181127_221001](https://user-images.githubusercontent.com/3180008/49111855-9a6fd480-f291-11e8-8899-b2b0ef9a53da.png)

-... and should work for MacOS X, too.
+... and should works for MacOS X, too.